haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/gulp-sass.md

 ## Using the @import directive in Sass

 In the source .`scss` files you can use the `@import` directive, to import other `.scss` files.
-You can put the module-related stylesheets in the module directories in the theme, and then include them in the main `.scss` file.
-For example, if you create a `_catalogstls.scss` file for styles of the `Magento_Catalog` module and put it in `app/design/frontend/<Vendor>/<theme>/Magento_Catalog/styles `, you can import it using the following notation:
+You can put the module-related stylesheets in the module directories in the theme, and then include them in the main `.scss` file. 例如， if you create a `_catalogstls.scss` file for styles of the `Magento_Catalog` module and put it in `app/design/frontend/<Vendor>/<theme>/Magento_Catalog/styles `, you can import it using the following notation:

     @import '../Magento_Theme/styles/module